singhrohit-coder/Namaste-React/E 01/README.md

 3.Difference between a **Library** and **Framework**.
 <br>
-Sure, let's break it down using your analogy of a school/college and a home/house.

 ### Framework (School/College)
 Think of a framework as a school or college.
 When you enroll in a school, you follow a structured curriculum, attend classes at specific times, and adhere to the school's rules and regulations.
 The school provides a predefined structure and environment for learning, and you operate within that structure.
 Similarly, a framework provides a structured environment for developing software.
 It dictates the flow of control and provides a set of rules and guidelines that you must follow.
 You build your application within the framework's structure.